M30 Pills: Are They Counterfeit Oxycodone?

 The Dangers of Counterfeit Oxycodone and the Risk of Overdose

 Counterfeit oxycodone is not just a health risk; it’s a potentially life-threatening one.
-The most alarming danger is that counterfeit pills can contain fentanyl, a synthetic opioid that is 50 to 100 times more potent than morphine.
-Fentanyl is often mixed with other substances like heroin or methamphetamine to increase their potency, but this makes it incredibly easy to overdose.
+The most alarming danger is that counterfeit pills can contain fentanyl.
+Fentanyl is a synthetic opioid that is 100 times more potent than morphine.
+Fentanyl is often mixed with other substances like heroin or methamphetamine to increase their potency.
+This mixture makes it incredibly easy to overdose.

 A tiny amount of fentanyl can be fatal, and many counterfeit pills have been laced with this potent substance.
-A fentanyl overdose can cause respiratory depression, leading to a loss of consciousness and even death if not treated immediately.
-The difficulty of identifying counterfeit pills means that many people unknowingly ingest lethal doses of fentanyl when they think they’re taking a harmless dose of oxycodone.
+A fentanyl overdose can cause respiratory depression.
+This can lead to a loss of consciousness and even death if not treated immediately.
+Counterfeit pills are often hard to identify.
+As a result, many people unknowingly consume deadly amounts of fentanyl, thinking they’re taking a safe dose of oxycodone.

 What to Do if You Suspect Counterfeit Oxycodone